History of Otago

 Until the late 19th century the vast majority of permanent settlements in Otago were on the eastern coast, which was rich in resources and has a more temperate climate.
 During this time inland Otago was largely used seasonally and for its mineral deposits, first by the Māori digging for pounamu stone, then European settlers searching for gold.
 With the advent of the railway, and refrigerated trade with Britain, inland Otago became more consistently productive.
-Rapid urbanisation has led to the creation of main population centers on the flatter eastern coast and in the high inland plains between the mountain ranges.
+Rapid urbanisation has led to the creation of main population centres on the flatter eastern coast and in the high inland plains between the mountain ranges.
 This has been accompanied with immense social change in Otago's population, similar but distinct to the rest of New Zealand.

 The boundaries of Otago have changed over time.
 However, the Waitaki River, currently Otago's northern extent, has often been used as a natural border.
-Ngāi Tahu, the dominant Maori tribe in the region, currently has three rūnanga (sub-tribes) within Otago and their traditional extent is not limited to the region.
+Ngāi Tahu, the dominant Māori tribe in the region, currently has three rūnanga (sub-tribes) within Otago and their traditional extent is not limited to the region.
 Today Otago is divided into the Central Otago, Clutha, Queenstown-Lakes and Waitaki (partly in Canterbury) Districts, and the city of Dunedin, which has half the region's population.
 It excludes the Southland plains, Stewart Island and Fiordland, although the historical province of Otago and much older Murihiku region often included them.